 CARES Act Assistance

 The COVID-19 pandemic has devastated many important parts of Louisiana’s economy, including fisheries.
-Congress recently passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act which provides $300 million in funding to assist hard-hit fisheries in states and territories.
-Louisiana received $14.8 million in assistance—the eighth largest amount received by states and territories receiving funding.
-Louisiana has chosen to address fisheries economic losses through direct payments to eligible applicants.
+As a result of the pandemic, Congress passed the Consolidated Appropriations Act of 2021 (CARES 2.0) providing $255 million in funding to assist hard-hit fisheries in states and territories.
+Louisiana received $12.4 million in assistance that will be available to Louisiana fishermen and others in the industry who have been financially affected by the COVID-19 pandemic.
+Louisiana has chosen to assist with those economic losses through direct payments to qualifying participants.
 Funds will be provided to the Gulf States Marine Fisheries Commission which will work with LDWF to distribute these funds.

 To be eligible for this program, you must meet the following criteria:

 - Resident of Louisiana, or if a business, domiciled in Louisiana

 - Participated in the saltwater fishing industry in 2018 or 2019 in one of the following sectors (see program guidelines for specific requirements):

 - Owner of a commercial fishing vessel